prosodylab/Prosodylab-Aligner/README.md

 ### What is forced alignment good for?

 The primary use of forced alignment is to eliminate the need for human annotation of time-boundaries for acoustic events of interest.
 Perhaps you are interested in sound change: forced alignment can be used to locate individual vowels in a sociolinguistic interview for formant measurement.
-Perhaps you are interested in laboratoy speech production: forced alignment can be used to locate the target word for pitch measurement.
+Perhaps you are interested in laboratory speech production: forced alignment can be used to locate the target word for pitch measurement.

 ### Can I use Prosodylab-Aligner for languages other than English?